amirhamzha/RAG-based-Bengali-QA-System-using-Gemini-FAISS/README.md

 ![evaluation](./images/evaluation.png)

+## if images are not seen go to image folder to see the out put of the images  and download those png

 ## 📌 Project Summary (for Resume)

 > **Bengali RAG QA System**: Built a multilingual RAG pipeline to answer factual questions from Bengali literature using Gemini and HuggingFace embeddings.
 PDF to FAISS indexing, retrieval + LLM-based response.
 Used in education/NLP domains.